 The buzz on heart health and preventing heart disease is at an all-time high, and for good reason.
 Cardiovascular disease is responsible for one out of four deaths, and continues to be the leading cause of death in the United States.

-Over the past century, the trifecta of a poor diet, sedentary lifestyle and increased stress has taken a toll on our health — and our hearts.
+Over the past century, poor diet, sedentary lifestyle and increased stress has taken a toll on our health — and our hearts.
 The good news is that this epidemic has led to some amazing research and discoveries over the past decade.
 Today, we have more knowledge than ever on how to prevent heart disease, including heart attacks and strokes.

 Here are five simple, surprising steps to keep our hearts healthy.

-- Laugh often.
 Laughter may be the best source of our natural medicine.
 The simple act of laughter has powerful physical and emotional benefits such as: reducing stress, depression, strengthening our immune system and easing pain.
 Emerging studies also show the powerful effect it can have on our heart health.
-Recent research from the University Of Maryland School Of Medicine found that laughter actually helps to expand our blood vessels — enabling blood to flow more freely to our heart.
-These results were so significant that they were found to produce a similar benefit as aerobic exercise or statin use.
+Recent research has found that laughter actually helps promote healthy blood vessels and limit the production of stress hormones.

-- Get enough sleep.
 We all know that great feeling after waking up from a good night’s sleep.
 It seems every health journal is touting the innumerable benefits sleep can bring, and for good reason.
 Not only can a good night’s sleep help keep us alert, aid in weight loss and improve memory, but it can also play a key role in keeping our hearts healthy.
-A study published in the Journal of the American Medical Association found that our risk of coronary artery calcification (a cause of heart disease) declines by 33 percent for every extra hour of sleep we add to our nightly average.
+According to the American Heart Association, poor sleep quality and short sleep duration are linked to high blood pressure and an increased chance of experiencing cardiovascular events.
 Like many other health habits, the key is consistency.
 For heart health, it is recommended to get between seven to nine hours a night.